-However, we may in the future discover areas of our internal financial and accounting controls and procedures that need improvement.
+We have identified and remediated material weaknesses in the past and may in the future discover areas of our internal financial and accounting controls and procedures that need improvement.
 Our internal control over financial reporting will not prevent or detect all errors and all fraud.
 A control system, regardless of how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.